frankaemika/docs/source/troubleshooting.rst

 Open the brakes of the robot
 ----------------------------

-The brakes can be opened from FRANKA DESK at https://<franka-control-ip>.
+The brakes can be opened from Desk at https://<franka-control-ip>.
 Further information is provided by the documents sent with the robot.